On the resilience of cellular networks: how can national roaming help?: Conclusion

 \section{Conclusion}

-Due to the increasing importance of cellular networks in the operation of critical infrastructures, it is paramount to quantify the resilience of cellular networks and consequently to proactively develop approaches to mitigate potential risks.
+Due to the increasing importance of cellular networks in the operation of critical infrastructures, it is paramount to quantify the resilience of cellular networks and consequently to proactively develop strategies to mitigate potential risks.
 In this paper, we presented an approach to assess the resilience of a cellular network in case of various risks, e.g., isolated failures and correlated failures.
 Using the publicly-available data on cellular networks, population, and urbanity levels in the Netherlands, we showed the wide performance variance across different regions and operators in terms of the fraction of disconnected population and satisfied population.
-Moreover, we analyzed how much and where infrastructure sharing can offer benefits to each network operator.
-Areas with lower resilience can be considered for deployment of new infrastructure or for inter-operator collaboration to benefit from the existing cellular network infrastructures.
+Moreover, we analyzed how much and where infrastructure sharing can offer benefits to each network operator {in terms of managing the specific regions or technologies which the MNOs share.} Areas with lower resilience can be considered for deployment of new infrastructure or for inter-operator collaboration to benefit from the existing cellular network infrastructures.
 We believe that the presented model-based approach to investigate the resilience of a cellular network can be applied to other countries or areas.
 This would provide a way to compare infrastructure in different countries, and to learn best practices.
+Potential future work directions include understanding pricing mechanisms for operators to benefit from this operation mode and incorporating the core network into our models.